fletchel/DL2-CALM/blogpost.md

 # Contribution

-Our works consists of three main contributions to the CALM framework, each focusing on one of the weaknesses described in the previous section.
+## Top-k token propagation

 The first of our contributions &mdash; **top-k token propagation** &mdash; addresses the problem of the computational overhead within **softmax response** confidence estimation method.
-Following the findings of [8], we start by selecting the $K$ tokens with the highest probability values at the output of the first decoder layer, and then only considering these tokens downstream.
+Following the findings of [8], it can be expected that even after the first layer a model should be capable of narrowing down the range of probable tokens significantly from the full cardinality of vocabulary set.
+Therefore, we start by selecting the $K$ tokens with the highest probability values at the output of the first decoder layer, and then only considering these tokens downstream.
 More precisely, top $K$ most probable tokens after the first layer and computing only the logits corresponding to these tokens in the following layers.
 With $K << V$, we believe that this change should lead to a noticeable decrease in the time spent on confidence estimation.

 To better illustrate the introduced modifications, we provide the comparison between the high-level pseudo-code of both the original CALM method (**softmax response**) and our **top-k token propagation**:
 ```
 input:
   hidden_states - input token embeddings
   threshold - confidence threshold for early-exit
-  K - number of propagated tokens in our extension
+  K - number of propagated tokens                                         # used in our extension

-top_k_indices = None                                                      # used for our extension
+top_k_indices = None                                                      # used in our extension

 for decoder_layer in decoder:
   hidden_states = pass hidden_states through the decoder_layer

   === CALM ===
-  logits = process hidden_states using final MLP of the decoder           # O(D x V)
+  logits = process hidden_states using final MLP of the decoder           # O(D x V), highly parallelizable
   probs = computer softmax of logits                                      # O(V)
   top1, top2 = find 2 highest probabilities in probs                      # O(V + 2 log V), based on PyTorch implementation
   confidence = top1 - top2                                                # O(1)